29next/developer-docs/docs/api/admin/guides/iframe-payment-form.md

 ```

-After you have he form on your page, initialize the iFrame fields on card number and cvv.
+After you have the form on your page, initialize the iFrame fields on card number and cvv.

 ```html title="Add JS and Configure"